-Rim: Front portion of the sunglasses into which the lenses are inserted.
-Also known as the eye wire.
+2. Rim: Front portion of the sunglass frame into which the lenses are inserted.

-Pad Arm: The attachment that holds the nose pad in place, while allowing room for adjustment, so the glasses may conform to the wearer’s nose.
+3. Pad Arm: The attachment that holds the plastic nose pad in place, while allowing room for adjustment, so the glasses may conform to the wearer’s nose.
 Most commonly found on metal frames.

-Screw: Tiny metal fastener found at the hinge that connects the temples to the frame front.
-Screws are also used on the bridge to hold the nose pads in place or as an accent on the bridge.
+8. Screw: Tiny metal fastener found at the hinge that connects the temples to the end piece.
+Screws can also be used on the frame to hold the nose pads in place or as an accent on the bridge.

 11. Temple Tips/Earpieces: Oftentimes this is a plastic coating that covers the portion of the temple that rests on top of the ear.
 The earpiece provides added comfort to the wearer and is common among glasses with metal frames.